robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 > Gotcha, shitfighter.
 You have officially become a military target! (semcit.)

-Why do Ukraine drones have a 4K hence the optic fiber guidance?
-Even a poor model pilot (or old Flight Simulator pilot) can use instrumental flight and a poor vision to navigate.
-But not the kids who get mad and do not enjoy the game when they use UAV as if they were video games.
+Why do Ukraine drones have a 4K, hence fiber optic guidance?
+Even a poor model pilot (or old Flight Simulator pilot) can use instrumental flight and poor vision to navigate.
+But not the kids who get mad and do not enjoy the game when they use UAVs as if they were video games.

-This explains why the Ukraines UAV moves like in the video games instead of following the "hunting or scouting path".
+This explains why the Ukrainian UAVs move like in video games instead of following the "hunting or scouting path".
 Someone that has been a real-word hunter or scout now.
-They are kids, paying kids for playing and only the best goes into real missions, the other financing the killing machine.
+They are kids, paying kids for playing and only the best goes into real missions, the others financing the killing machine.

 Which also explains all this mad stuff in enjoyment of the video targeting the enemy.
-Because below the surface there is a dark network that earns $$$, kills, and educates to kill and enjoy the others' suffering.
+Because below the surface there is a dark network that earns $$$, kills, and educates to kill and enjoy the suffering of others.

 Nothing new, I met three ex KGBs with Polish ID cards but from Ukraine and they were exactly that way.
 Who knows where they have gone?
 Whatever about them, the same idea is spreading: first a large group of haters bullies the most brilliant and various many steps of hating kill by drones.